With 51 million adults living in the UK, 27 million (a huge 53%) do not have a Will. Have you made yours?

 Married with kids

 While many married couples would expect to receive each other’s estate in its entirety, this is not always the case.
 Without a Will, a spouse would only receive the first £250,000 absolutely.
-Thereafter the husband, wife or civil partner would only get a life interest (the use of) half of the remainder of the estate with the remainder passing to the children in equal shares.
+Thereafter the husband, wife or civil partner would only get an absolute interest in half of the remainder of the estate with the remainder passing to the children in equal shares.
 This can cause extreme complications, especially if the house is held as Tenants in Common and is of a high value.

 If a married couple has children beneath the age of 18 years, it is extremely important to nominate guardians.
 These guardians would look after and care for the children until they attain the age of 18 years.
 This can be catered for in the body of one’s Will, and will provide parents with that much needed peace of mind that their children would be looked after by parties that they have chosen.
 This would also save any arguments in such unfortunate circumstances that both parents pass away before their children are adults.